 For nearly 60 years, Adult & Teen Challenge alcohol and substance abuse addiction treatment has provided long-term recovery for tens of thousands of individuals.
 We are the largest and longest continuously operated group of addiction recovery centers in the world, with over 200 centers in the U.S. and over 1,000 more centers worldwide.
 Hope Counseling is part of the Adult & Teen Challenge national network of centers.

-Hope Counseling is an affordable addiction and alcohol treatment program for women, age 18 and older.
-This program provides peer-to-peer, group and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities and vocational rehabilitation.
+Hope Counseling is an affordable addiction and alcohol treatment program for men and women, ages 18 and older.
+This program provides peer-to-peer, group, and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities, and vocational rehabilitation.

-We are single-gender and a safe, clean, healthy environment, providing addiction treatment.
+We serve both men and women in a safe, clean, healthy environment, providing addiction treatment.
 Our caring staff is are well-trained, most having come through a similar addiction treatment program themselves.
 Each individual in our care is treated with compassion and respect.
 Those seeking help must follow our proven plan and be ready to commit to a full year of recovery and life skills training.

 Addicts and alcoholics typically start “using” or drinking out of a personal need to cover up some internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
 The individual fills such voids in their life with drugs or alcohol, which provide temporary relief for the mental anguish they are feeling.
 However, these substances will take hold and build a chemical dependency in their body, taking away any ability for the addict to stop on their own.
 The dependency becomes too powerful and attempts to get off these substances can often lead to painful and sometimes life-threatening withdrawal symptoms.